- Caltrans Local Assistance Procedures Manual

 - District Local Assistance Contacts

-Currently, there is no active HSIP Call-for-Projects.
-As of April 2014, Caltrans expects the next HSIP Call-for-Projects (Cycle 7) to be announced in spring of 2015.
-In the meantime, local agencies are encouraged to start early by analyzing the safety of their roadway network and be ready to respond to the future Call-for-Projects.
-To help in your preparation, please see the following information and links under “Preparing for the Next HSIP Call-for-Projects (Cycle 7).”
+As of February 2015, Caltrans expects the next HSIP Call-for-Projects (Cycle 7) to be announced towards the end of April 2015.
+In the meantime, local agencies are encouraged to start early by analyzing the safety of their roadway network and be ready to respond to this upcoming Call-for-Projects.
+To help agencies prepare, Caltrans has developed this website with information for the upcoming call.

 Before the next Call-for-Projects, Caltrans anticipates making some changes to the program guidelines and the application process, but expects the overall requirements and application process to be similar to the prior HSIP Call-for-Projects (Cycle 6).
 With this in mind, HSIP Cycle 6 documents and information are provided below for local agencies to reference as they analyze the safety of their roadway network and prepare for the next HSIP Call-for-Projects.